Anthropology

 - identify bones and features of the human skeleton and apply that knowledge to distinguish position, articulation, and side of the body for specific bones.

-- recognize sex-related and age-related variation present in human populations, the methods used to describe and measure this variation, and the application of such knowledge to Forensic anthropology.
+- recognize sex-related and age-related variation present in human populations, the methods used to describe and measure this variation, and the application of such knowledge to forensic anthropology.

 - describe the of principles of biological classification and taxonomy, and apply those principles to classification of the Order Primates.